Are you looking for a fair casino game?

 This is found at online casinos using Playtech software.
 This is the same as the 4-5-6 bet – a “small” pays 3:2 if the total player and banker cards equal 4.
 The “big” pays if the total equals 5 or 6.
 The house edge is 5.27% for the small and 4.35% for the big.

 Found at casinos using Playtech software.
 This pays if the first two cards (for either the player or banker) form a pair.
 This pays 5:1.

-Found at commission free baccarat games at the Pala Casino in California.
+Found at commission-free baccarat games at the Pala Casino in California.
 This pays 18:1 if the banker gets a winning 6.
 This has a player advantage of 2.34%.

 But due to the player advantage, you cannot bet more than 10% of your banker bet on the Lucky Bonus.
 Between both bets (banker and Lucky Bonus), the combined house edge is 1.11%.
 This is pretty good considering it’s not much more than the standard house edge for a side bet.

 Found in UK casinos and some (online) live dealer casinos.
 This pays 12:1 on a winning banker total of 6.
-This house a MASSIVE 29.98% house edge.
+This has a MASSIVE 29.98% house edge.
 This is one bet you probably want to avoid.

 Available at some live dealer casinos online.
 This pays when one color is the majority.
-The payouts are 1.5:1 for red cards, 1.53:1 for blackjack and 2.87:1 for equal of both.
+The payouts are 1.5:1 for red cards, 1.53:1 for blackjack, and 2.87:1 for equal of both.

 This is also available at live dealer casinos.
 This is the same bet as above, except you want the cards to be all red – which pays 22:1 – or all black – which pays 24:1.

 This is available at live dealer casinos.
 This pays if the first two player or banker cards are the same suit and pays 2.87:1 (player) or 2.86:1 (banker).
 The house edge is 3.95% for the banker and 4.20% for the player.